koobind/koobind/docs/installation.md

 Where `<release>` should be replaced by the latest appropriate [release value](https://github.com/koobind/koobind/releases)

+Note all deployment will occur inside the namespace `koo-system`

+## Simple configuration

 Then you will need to deploy the initial configuration, as a configMap
 ```
 kubectl apply -f https://raw.githubusercontent.com/koobind/koobind/sample/simpleconf.yaml
 ```

-Note all deployment will occur inside the namespace `koo-system`

 At this step, the koo-manager pod should be running: